theorangepotato/programming-languages-2019/Lambda-Calculus/LambdaNat/README.md

 # README

-The `.hs` files in this directory have been produced by

-    bnfc -m -haskell LambdaNat.cf

-To parse a program in the language LambdaNat run
+To run a program in the language LambdaNat:

-    ./TestLambdaNat nameOfProgram

-where the file `nameOfProgram` could be, for example, [`test-xxyz`](https://github.com/alexhkurz/programming-languages-2019/edit/master/Lambda-Calculus/LambdaNat/test-xxyz.lc).
+- download this directory

+- run `stack build` in this directory from a terminal

+- run `stack exec LambdaNat-exe test/test-xxyz.lc`